JakeI158/Destiny2_Weapons/MS_SQL_Server_Setup.md

 FROM 'C:\Users\your_name\Desktop\guns.csv' --This will vary depending on where you save the dataset WITH
 (
-	FIRSTROW = 2, --first row is technically the csv header FIELDTERMINATOR = ',', --CSV field delimiter
+	FIRSTROW = 2, --First row is technically the csv header FIELDTERMINATOR = ',', --CSV field delimiter
 	ROWTERMINATOR = '\n', --Use to shift the control to the next row TABLOCK